Caveat Emptor: Buyer (parent, teacher or school) Beware!

 ”I am astonished that Reading Recovery is being encouraged to proliferate in England when it is on the record that research on RR shows weak results and the findings in the much lauded ECAR study [see above] had been deliberately doctored”

 (Dr. Jennifer Buckingham.
-Twitter)
+Twitter/X)

-2022.
-Long-Term Impacts of Reading Recovery through 3rd and 4th Grade: A Regression Discontinuity Study: A follow-up of the i3 Reading Recovery study finds the long-term impact on reading achievement is substantially negative.
+A follow-up of the i3 Reading Recovery study finds the long-term impact on reading achievement is substantially negative.
 1st graders receiving RR had 3rd/4th grade scores 0.19 to 0.43 sd (half to one full grade level) below those not participating.

 New research shows that the Reading Recovery program eventually had a negative impact on children.
 Initial gains from first-grade intervention didn’t last and kids performed worse in third and fourth grade.